 Watch a short video explanation about Cal Grant and other state programs

-Students are automatically considered for a California State Cal Grant A, B, or C when they file the FAFSA application prior to March 2nd of the previous school year, and indicate that they are a California Resident, as long as a GPA verification is filed by the deadline.
+Students are automatically considered for a California State Grant (Cal Grant) A, B, or C when they file the FAFSA application prior to March 2nd of the previous school year, and indicate that they are a California Resident, as long as a GPA verification is filed by the deadline.
 With a Cal Grant you can get up to $12,192 per year to pay for college expenses at any qualifying California college, university or career or technical school in California depending on which Cal Grant you are awarded and where you attend college.
-Details are posted at California Student Aid Commission
+Details are posted on California Student Aid Commission Web site

 Are you Eligible for a Cal Grant?

 If you are a California graduating high school senior or recent graduate, or just got your GED, and meet academic, financial and eligibility requirements and submit a FAFSA and a GPA verification by the Cal Grant deadline then you may qualify for a Cal Grant for college or career or technical school.

 Cal Grants are need-based grants provided by the State of California.
 To qualify, a student must be a California resident, be a U.S. citizen or permanent resident, obtain a social security number and be attending (or plan to attend) an eligible institution in California.
 Awarding of grants is based on financial need and academic performance, and funds are limited.
 And you don't have to pay it back.
 Note: Cal Grant offers are subject to state budget requirements.
 A student may receive only one Cal Grant, either Cal Grant A, B or C. The three grants are targeted to assist three distinct groups of applicants and are mutually exclusive.

 2014-2015 Cal Grant Income Ceilings PDF

 Submit the FAFSA or California Dream Act Application (beginning in 2013) and your verified Cal Grant GPA by the deadline